Dog Birthday Gifts

 Birthday Party Decorations

 Instead of a large doggie birthday cake, I made some pupcakes instead.
-These perfect little pupcakes were super easy to make and the dogs couldn’t get enough of them (Eko and his older brother, Bastian).
+These perfect little doggie cakes were super easy to make and my dogs couldn’t get enough of them.
+Eko and his older brother, Bastian, gobbled them up.

 (credit to Earth Rated)